Samkth123/KTH-md/CC.md

 Ex:
 For competition bucket:
-- We might have new competitor which are clients are glocking to because of new
+- We might have new competitor which are clients are glocking to because of best trainer
+- Maybe our business has changed and we fired a trainer which everyone loved or changed location For physical exercise
+- maybe was just a trend to do martials arts
+- Something maybe happened and parents scared of martial arts

+Stopped paying for exercise:
+- economic crisis
+- pandemic

+Now go to other buckets based on priority.

+#### How to finish question
+How would you transform the hypothesis into solution?

+1. Quantit